bbc/bbc-a11y/guides/using/validating-your-project.md

 ### Add a11y to your project's dependencies

-Add bbc-a11y to your project with npm:
+Once you have a package.json file, add bbc-a11y to your development dependencies like this:

-    npm install bbc-a11y
+    npm install bbc-a11y --save-dev

 ## Configuring a11y for your project